Radio Reading Service

 WHAT IS WKAR RADIO READING SERVICE (RRS)?

-Since 1973, WKAR Radio Reading Service has offered a 24/7 free reading service to individuals who cannot access traditional reading materials due to visual, physical or cognitive conditions.
+Created by WKAR's Dick Estell in 1973, WKAR Radio Reading Service is a 24/7 free reading service to individuals who cannot access traditional reading materials due to visual, physical or cognitive conditions.

 HOW DOES IT WORK?